berndpfrommer/tagslam_web/content/input_files/_index.md

 - ``fixed_frame_id`` (default: "map") ROS frame id of the universe
 - ``max_number_of_frames`` (default: 1000000) stop playing bag after this number of frames
-- ``minimum_viewing_angle`` (default: 20.0) minimum viewing angle (in
-  degrees), at which an observed tag is accepted.
-If the viewing angle is smaller than that, the tag will be ignored.
-- ``max_subgraph_error`` (default: 50.0) maximum error allowed for an
-  initialization subgraph to be accepted into the full graph.
-If error exceeds ``max_subgraph_error``, all data for this frame will be dropped.
-- ``optimizer_mode``
-  - "full": non-incremental (full) optimization after each time step.
-            This is the slowest and most conservative mode.
-  - "slow": (default) incremental optimization, but with error checks and frequent relinearization.
-  - "fast": incremental optimization with infrequent relinearization.
-Use this if the data is very clean and you need speed.
-- ``max_num_incremental_opt`` (default: 100) run full optimizer
-  (rather than incremental iSAM2) after every ``max_num_incremental_opt`` frames.
-  This is required to avoid error build up for long sequences.
-Need to better understand why this is necessary!

 # cameras.yaml

 Here's how a typical camera.yaml file looks: